Back to all blog posts

 The epidemic that sparked the “save the bees” movement and catapulted into the media began in the 1990s, but really reared its head in the early 2000s.
 North American beekeepers started to report unprecedented colony loss and were seeing symptoms in their colonies that were never before recorded.

 For starters, honey bees were being affected by the explosion of the destructive varroa mite.
 Originating in Asia, it feeds off both developing and adult honey bees, often transmitting disease to them, and can be passed from one bee to another while foraging flowers.
-Honey bees also felt the effects of pesticide use on the crops they were pollinating.
-In particular neonicotinoids, which had recently been introduced with abandon in our industrial monocultures.
+Honey bees also felt the effects of harmful chemicals like pesticides used on the crops they were pollinating.
+In particular, neonicotinoids, which had recently been introduced with abandon in our industrial monocultures.

 As if that weren’t enough, colonies in these rural areas were already suffering from depleted immune systems due to the lack of a diverse diet while foraging in monocultures, and the strain of being transported long distances from one crop to another.